0x1d/dbox/docs/purpose.md

-Goal: A portable system with predefined purpose for rapid provisioning of infrastructure and ad-hoc multi-topology networking.
+Goal: A portable system with predefined purpose for rapid provisioning of infrastructure and ad-hoc multi-topology networking for localized or distributed computing solutions.